American historic carpentry: Timber framing

-Timber framing, historically called a braced frame, was the most common method of building wooden buildings in America from the 17th-century European settlements until the early 20th century when timber framing was replaced by balloon framing and then platform framing in houses and what was called plank or "joist" framing in barns.
+Timber framing, historically called a braced frame, was the most common method of building wooden structures in America from the 17th-century European settlements until the early 20th century.
+In houses timber framing was replaced by balloon framing and then platform framing, and in barns plank or "joist" framing became popular.
 The framing in barns is usually visible, but in houses is usually covered with the siding material on the outside and plaster or drywall on the inside.
 Variations of timber framing are described based on their nature at the foundation, sill plate, wall, wall plate, and roof.

-Posts which were dug into the ground are called earthfast or post in ground construction.
+Posts which were dug into the ground are called post in ground (or earthfast) construction.
 This technique eliminated the need for bracing.
+Earthfast construction is still used for buildings and structures such as in pole building framing and stilt houses.
 Some buildings were framed with the posts landing on a foundation with interrupted sills.
-Most buildings were framed with the posts landing on a heavy timber sill, the sills (rarely) laid on the ground, supported by stones or, late in the 19th century, concrete.
+Most buildings were framed with the posts landing on a heavy timber sill.
+The sills were either laid directly onto the ground (which posed deterioration problems) or were supported by stones, masonry or (by the late 19th century) concrete.

 The structural carpentry of the walls are of several types and are discussed in detail below.
 French settlers called placing studs or posts on a sill spaced slightly apart poteaux-sur-sol which is similar to the English close studding.
 These are examples of half timbering where the framing is infilled with another material such as a mud mixture, stones, or bricks.
 Half timbering in America is found in limited areas, mostly of German settlement, including Old Salem, North Carolina, parts of Missouri, Louisiana, and Pennsylvania.
 Much more common was to build a framed building and add brick nogging between the framing which may not be considered half timbering.
 Half timbering is an architectural element in Tudor and Tudor Revival architecture.